 Through the wall vent for these appliances shall NOT terminate over public walkways, or over an area where the condensate or vapor could create a nuisance or hazard or could be detrimental to the operation of regulators, relief valves, or other equipment.
-See Table 5 for additional vent termination clearance requirements.

 The vent pipe equivalent length must not exceed 50 feet (15.2m).
 Equivalent length is the total length of straight sections PLUS 10 feet (3.05m) for each 90 degree elbow and 4 feet (1.22m) for each 45 degree elbow.
+A minimum of 1 foot (305mm) is required between the power venter and the first elbow.